berradamm/Fooling_MNIST_Pytorch/README.md

     return perturbed_image
 ```
 ### Test Model
-This the main part of this application because its in the test function that we are gonna apply our fooling function.
+This is the main part of this program because it's in the test function that we are gonna apply our fooling function.
-In other words, each test sample,  the function computes the gradient of the loss with respect to the input data,
+In other words, for each test sample,  the function computes the gradient of the loss with respect to the input data,
 creates a perturbed image by calling fgsm, then checks to see if the perturbed example is adversarial.
 ### Result